 Editor’s note: A version of this story originally ran in 2016 when former megachurch pastor Tullian Tchividjian posted an article, explaining how deeply his own scandal affected him, even leading him to the point of suicide.
-We are re-publishing it in the wake of more recent megachurch pastor resignations and scandals, this article continues to offer much to reflect on.
+We are re-publishing it in the wake of the very sad situation around Carl Lentz’ termination from Hillsong NYC following revelations of marital infidelity.

 Guess what didn’t surprise me at all?
 The recent “fall” and firing of Perry Noble—for that matter, Darrin Patrick, Tullian Tchividjian or any number of mega-pastors who have been removed from their pulpits and leadership positions for what is referred to as a “moral failing.”
 In other words, they got caught doing something you wouldn’t want anyone doing, much less your pastor.

 If you want the gory details, just Google their names.
 These kinds of screw-ups will forever dominate the search results of these pastors and their respective churches.

 But let’s be really honest with each other, were you really shocked that this happened?

 I mean, I get that you never saw it coming and the great sermons and books by these pastors have touched your life—and now, this?!
 But really, isn’t there kind of a pattern emerging here of big pastors with big platforms crashing and burning?
 Perhaps it’s becoming common enough that there’s a systemic failure right under our noses?